ray-bun/bitlookup/README.md

 666666,214049-084172-043318-622193-640156-021384-556039-357302,084172-043318-622193-214049-556039-021384-640156-357302
 ```

-# API endpoint
+## API endpoint

 ```
 https://bitlookup.net/search/111111
 http://localhost/search/111111
 ```

-# Bootable USB
+## Bootable USB

+To create a bootable USB, you can use Hiren's BootCD:

 ```
 https://www.hirensbootcd.org/usb-booting/
 ```

-# PowerShell script
+## PowerShell script

 This script will retrieve the user machine serial and then obtain the BitLocker key from the API endpoint.
 Please remember to update the domain in the script.
-Boot with the bootable USB, run the below PowerShell script
+Boot with the bootable USB, run the below PowerShell script:

 ```
 https://gist.github.com/ray-bun/b6fdf1e77282862665b597dc3f1765dc